-How can I attend or nominate someone for one of The Queen’s Garden Parties?
+How can I attend or nominate someone for one of The King’s Garden Parties?

-The majority successful cases result when an unrelated third party nominees an individual, in letter-form, to the Lord-Lieutenant and often what distinguishes one nomination from another is the comprehensive case that is submitted.
-Regrettably, due to the large number of requests and nominations that we receive, we are unable to write to those whose have have been unsuccessful after the review process has taken place.
+The majority of successful cases result when an unrelated third-party nominee, an individual, submits a request in letterform to the Lord-Lieutenant and often what distinguishes one nomination from another is the comprehensive case that is submitted.
+Regrettably, due to the large number of requests and nominations that we receive, we are unable to write to those whose have been unsuccessful after the review process has taken place.
 To find out more visit: Garden Parties.

-How does The Queen know when to send birthday cards when someone reaches 100 or a special Wedding Anniversary?
+How does The King know when to send birthday cards when someone reaches 100 or a special Wedding Anniversary?